MarufZak/study-logs/linux-command-line/README.md

 ### Reading keyboard input

 It's possible to read from stdin with `read` command.
 Syntax is `read -options variable...`.
 Options example is `-s` silent mode, which doesn't shown characters typed.
-Variable can be one or more. `read` program makes word separation (indicated by `IFS` variable) and assign values to variables.
+Variable can be one or more. `read` program makes word separation (indicated by `IFS` variable, default `IFS` value is space, tab, and newline) and assign values to variables.
 If variables are not specified, `REPLY` env variable will contain the input.

 For example: